Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 Sites can be added manually or if you have an existing list of Sites, these can be imported using a Sites CSV import tool.

 :::tip
-In ensure the User-to-Site associations can be managed automatically when using a user import utility, the name of the site specified in Hornbill must match the name of the site located in the source data.
+To ensure the User-to-Site associations can be managed automatically when using a user import utility, the name of the site specified in Hornbill must match the name of the site located in the source data.
 For example, if you are using the LDAP User Import Utility, the contents of the AD attribute that holds the site of a user must match the name of a site that exists in Hornbill.
 A good starting point in creating your sites may be to extract a list of distinct values from your information source (such as AD) and use these as your site names.
 :::

 ### Manually create a site